+4. How much of the market can you win?

 A top-down analysis determines the total market potential and then estimates your own share in that market.
 This can help you develop strategies according to the market potential and can help you grow in the right direction.

 While bottom-up analysis estimates potential sales to determine a total figure of sales, this analysis evaluates where your products can be sold, competitive products sales, and the slice of current sales.
 Such analysis usually gives much more accurate results.

 However, every poorly written market research report will state that the subject’s market is valued at around £2 or 3 billion per year.
 It’s a sign of lazy research unless backed up with reasoning.
 When looking at a market’s size, you should be realistic about the ability of your product/service breaking into this market.
 It is easy to say that the market size is £2 billion and we can get 5% over the next five years.

 5. It’s not just about size, its what you do with it

 However, you must remember that entering a market depends on more than just market size and potential growth.
 You have to look at the barriers and incentives for entry.
 Market size analysis could also include profiles of distributors, transport issues, people and political issues and a more thorough understanding of how to market in that particular market.
 Any market intelligence provider should be expected to offer the ‘what’, but more importantly, the ‘how’ and ‘why’.

-It is very easy when entering a new market without analysing the competition intelligence and the actual size of the market open to you.
+It’s very easy when entering a new market without analysing the competition and working out the actual size of the market open to you.
 Starting in a static market, you should be expected and be ready to face fierce competition.
 Market size analysis will help you understand how the addressable market size could change and aid you to respond to trends positively.